charles-bernard/ISF_add_ons/README.md

 ## ISF to functional annotations

-* Given a list of family of genes, run rpsblast with each family as query against COG in order to assign COG categories to each sequence of each family.
+* Given a list of family of genes, run rpsblast with each family as query against COG database in order to assign COG categories to each sequence of each family.
 Ultimately, COG category enrichment statistics are computed for each family of genes.

 * Take COG enrichment statistics to cluster families of genes according to their functional annotations.
-Clustering is agglomerative and choice of the appropriate number of clusters is guided through consensus clustering.
+Clustering is agglomerative and choice of the appropriate number of clusters is guided through either consensus clustering or gap statistics.
 A shiny heatmap is eventually plotted to summarize all these information.

 ## ISF to diversity visualisation